mattma/docs/go/commands-and-tools.md

 gb is a whole new class of build tool being developed by members of the Go community.
 It is not compatible with GoTool.

+#### cgo

+C + Go = cgo
+Go provides support for binding C libraries to Go programs.
+Go provides a library of C compatibility tools.
+This library eases the transition between, for example, C-style strings and Go strings.
+Furthermore, the Go tools can build mixed C and Go programs.
+Go also has support for SWIG wrappers.
+You can get a feel for the features by running godoc c and reading the brief overview.

 ## Setup IDE